 It was now dark and most women had gathered in the powder room.
 Kostas Giamboudakis then raised his pistol and ordered anyone who wanted to leave the storey, as he would explode the gunpowder.
 Hundreds of Turks were trying to break the door to slaughter the Christians.
 Giamboudakis waited to attract as many Turks as possible outside the door.
 Then he shot the powder kegs and a huge explosion was heard.
 Stones, bodies, heads, ruins, soils were all mixed and the souls of the Cretans passed into history forever.

-After the explosion of gunpowder, John Dimakopoulos and a few survivors continued to fight against the Turks and the Albanians in the courtyard of the monastery.
+After the explosion of gunpowder, Ioannis Dimakopoulos and a few survivors continued to fight against the Turks and the Albanians in the courtyard of the monastery.
 He decided to surrender when he was guaranteed that the last alive defenders would be left free.
 However, on the next day, they were all beheaded.
 Even today you can see the marks of the swords on the dining tables.
 The result of the holocaust of Arkadi, as this drama has prevailed in Greek History, was: 114 men and women prisoners, 864 dead Cretans and about 1500 dead Turks.

 - 6th century: The Byzantine emperor Heraclitus establishes the monastery of Arkadi.